Gerhard Engel: Military career

 Gerhard Engel joined the army in 1925, and served in the armed forces of the Weimar Republic and then of Nazi Germany.
 In 1938, he was appointed adjutant to the Commander-in-Chief of the Army.
 In 1941, he was promoted to major, and appointed an army adjutant to Hitler.
 He wrote a secret diary which was published after the war as "At the Heart of the Reich".
 In 1943, Engel was transferred to the Western Front.
 He fought in the Battle of Aachen, the Battle of Hürtgen Forest, the Battle of the Bulge, and the Battle of Halbe.

 From 13 April 1945 until the end of World War II, Engel commanded the Infantry Division Ulrich von Hutten.
+He was taken prisoner by the U.S. Army in May 1945, and released in December 1947.
 After his release, Engel was manager of a sugar factory in Nörvenich, and then of a machine factory in Düsseldorf.
 From April 1958 to December 1976, he worked as State Commissioner of the Society for Military Customer in North Rhine-Westphalia.
 Engel died in 1976.